TimewarpVAE: Simultaneous Time-Warping and Representation Learning of Trajectories: Experiments

 \section{Experiments}

-We perform experiments on two datasets, one containing handwriting gestures made in the air while holding a Wii remote \citep{chen_6dmg_2012}, and one which we collect ourselves of motions to pick yarn up off of a plate with a fork.
-We use the same model architecture for both experiments, with hyperparameters given in Appendix~\ref{sec:hyperparameters}.
+Experiments are performed on two datasets, one containing handwriting gestures made in the air while holding a Wii remote \cite{chen_6dmg_2012}, and one that we collect ourselves, containing motions that pick up yarn off a plate with a fork, mimicking food acquisition.
+The same model architecture is used for both experiments, with hyperparameters given in the Appendix.
 Additionally, during training, we perform data augmentation by randomly perturbing the timesteps used when sampling the trajectory $x$, using linear interpolation to compute sampled positions.
-Our specific data-augmentation implementation is described in Appendix~\ref{sec:noiseAugmentation}.
-This data augmentation decreases training performance, but greatly improves test performance, as shown in the ablation studies in Section~\ref{sec:ablations}.
+Our specific data-augmentation implementation is described in the Appendix.
+This data augmentation decreases training performance but greatly improves test performance, as shown in the ablation studies.

-\subsection{Fork trajectory dataset}
+\subsection{Fork Trajectory Dataset}